connor-hanan/sales_report_pbi/README.md

 # Overview
-- Created a Power BI report that has customers segmented by profitability.
-The profitability is in a stand alone table not connected to the model and is easily adjustable.
+- Created a Power BI report that segmentes the customers into group by profitability.
+The profitability metric, is a stand alone table not connected to the model, and is easily adjustable.

   ## DAX
   - Details about some of the DAX used in the report.